 The cafe was opened by Le Quoc Nam, who is a veteran of the war with Cambodia in 1979.
 Read an interview about the cafe here.

 It’s an interesting place and worth going to see the memorabilia alone.
 I’m not sure I would make a regular place though, as I prefer to have my coffee while not thinking about the sorrow of war.
-In the interview he said he wants to open more branches.
-I think it would good to just keep finding more historical items and adding them to the one place.
+In the interview, he said he wants to open more branches.
+I think it would good to just keep finding more historical items and adding them to one place.

 Location: 12/10 Truong Dinh Street, Ward 6, District 3